-MESA, Ariz. — The Mesa Public Schools Governing Board voted Tuesday night to potentially file a legal complaint against the world's biggest social media companies, accusing the tech giants of ruining the mental health of its students.
+MESA, Ariz. — The Mesa Public Schools Governing Board voted this week to file a legal complaint against the world's biggest social media companies, accusing the tech giants of ruining the mental health of its students.

-One of Arizona's largest school districts is planning to follow in the footsteps of districts in other states that have recently begun to file litigation against Facebook, TikTok, and YouTube.
+One of Arizona's largest school districts is following in the footsteps of districts in other states that have recently begun to file litigation against Facebook, TikTok, and YouTube.

 The legal complaint is intended to hold social media platforms accountable for allegedly contributing to the growing mental health crisis among the country's adolescents.